MonalisaNath/QnA-bot-poc/README.md

 ### Creating the JavaScript and Node.js
 The **./src/libs/** folders contains a file for each of the AWS Service clients required.
 In the **awsID.js** file, you must replace "REGION" with your AWS Region (e.g. us-west-2), and replace "IDENTITY_POOL_ID" with the Amazon Cognito identity pool id you created in [Create the resources](#create-the-resources) on this page.
+**./src/index.js** in line 35 ( creating a pooly client) make the required changes as mentioned in the comments

 **./src/index.js** imports all the required AWS Service and third party modules and contains the UI logic of the app.